Kwsk127/PDF-Chatbot/README.md

 ## How It Works

+After installing all the dependencies mentioned in requirements.txt , Load the pdf_chatbot.py file in VS Code, put your HuggingFace and Chat Groq API tokens in .env file and Type Streamlit run pdf_chatbot.py in terminal to run

 1. **Upload PDFs:** Users can upload one or more PDF files via the Streamlit interface.

 2. **PDF Text Extraction:** The text from the uploaded PDFs is extracted and chunked into smaller sections for efficient processing.